adiom-data/public/dsync-transform/README.md

 * `wild` - string (default: *) - When specifying a path, this matches anything.
 * `delimiter` - string (default: .) - When specifying a path, this is the delimiter.
 * `env` - map[string, any] - Variables available under the `env` variable in CEL expression mappings.
-* `unwrapbson` - boolean (default: false) - If true, will automatically convert various bson types to a more native type like for unwrapping special mongo binary types.
+* `unwrapbson` - boolean (default: false) - If true, will automatically convert various bson types to a more native type like ObjectIds to strings.
+* `filtererrors` - boolean (default: false) - If true, will not fail on errors during conversion and instead skip it and log a warn message.
+Errors encountered when retrieving the original ID will still error.
 * `mappings` - list[mapping]
   * `namespace` - string - Namespace this applies to
   * `mapnamespace` - string - New namespace name
   * `mapid` - CEL string - Expression to map the `id` for updates.
 Only has the original `id` field available and `env`.
-  * `filter` - CEL string - Expression that returns a boolean where if true, this document will be skipped.
+  * `filter` - CEL string - Expression that returns a boolean where if true, this document will be retained.
 Only has the original `id` field available and `env`.
   * `idkeys` - list[string] - Describes the original names of each part of the id.
   * `finalidkeys` - list[string] - Describes the names of each part of the id after the mapping.
   * `add` - list[string] - Describes the paths that will be added in the mapping if the parent exists.